 The Story of the Minotaur’s Birth

-According to Greek myths, Minos (the Cretan King) rose to the throne after rubbing shoulders with his brothers in order to rule.
+According to Greek myths, Minos, the legendary Cretan king, rose to the throne after rubbing shoulders with his brothers in order to rule.
 To garner support, he consulted Poseidon (god of the sea) in prayers for a bull.
 When he had the bull, courtesy demanded that he sacrificed it to Poseidon.
 But Minos chose to keep hold of the bull because of its beauty.
 He assumed that Poseidon wouldn’t care much about the bull.
 It turned out that this was a wrongful assumption; Poseidon got mad and sought vengeance.
-He charmed Minos’ wife to fall head over heels in love with the bull.

-Minos’ wife (Pasiphae) wanted to sleep with the bull, so she enlisted the help of a craftsman named Daedalus; he carved a wooden cow for her to climb inside.
-This tricked the bull to make love to Minos’ wife.
+The Greek god of the sea went ahead to place a charm on Minos’ wife, Queen Pasiphae, which made her fall head over heels for the Cretan bull.
+Filled with unnatural urges, Pasiphae wanted to sleep with the bull so bad that she enlisted the help of a craftsman named Daedalus, the father of Icarus.
+Pasiphae ordered Deadalus to carve a wooden cow so she could climb inside and then trick the Cretan bull into making love with her.
 Minotaur was the fruit of the bestial act between the bull and Minos’ wife.
 Minos was absolutely livid at the craftsman’s contribution to his wife’s ordeal and punished him.